ikamaru/titanium-hms-push-kit/README.md

     Ti.API.info('Message', e.message);
 }

-// Android: For configuring custom sounds and importance for the generated system
+//For configuring custom sounds and importance for the generated system
 // notifications when app is in the background hmsPush.createNotificationChannel({
     sound: 'warn_sound',